icecube/icetray-public/cmake/resources/docs/tutorial.rst

 After you have set things as you like them press **c** to run the configuration.  *You may have to do this twice*.
-When cmake feels ready to generate makefiles, an option **g** will appear in the menu.
+When CMake is ready to generate makefiles, an option **g** will appear in the menu.
 Press **g** to generate the new makefiles and exit.